+2009 ARRA are consistent with the real time Cogan, Cwik, Taylor and Wieland (2010) estimates of about 0.6.
 In her excellent survey, Ramey (2019) concludes knowing what we know now, the 2009 stimulus package should have relied "more on tax rate cuts and less on expenditure."
-Evidence also suggests fiscal consolidations relying primarily on spending reductions are more successful in improving the fiscal position and avoiding recession than those focused on tax increases (Alessina.et al 2019).
+6. fiscal consolidations relying primarily on spending reductions are more successful in improving the fiscal position and avoiding recession than those focused on tax increases (Alessina et al. 2019).